c-elvira/c-elvira.github.io-old/_pages/about.md

 social: true
 ---

+I am a Maître de Conférences at [CentraleSupélec](http://www.rennes.centralesupelec.fr/) in Rennes, France.
+It is a permanent teaching and research position roughly equivalent to Assistant Professor.
+I am with the [SSEE](http://www.rennes.supelec.fr/ren/rd/scee/) team of the [IETR](https://www.ietr.fr/) laboratory.

-I am currently a **postdoctoral researcher** at Irisa - Université de Bretagne Sud and part of the [OATMIL](http://people.irisa.fr/Nicolas.Courty/OATMIL/) project.
+Before joining Centrale Supelec, I was a **postdoctoral researcher** at Irisa - Université de Bretagne Sud and part of the [OATMIL](http://people.irisa.fr/Nicolas.Courty/OATMIL/) project.
 I am working under the supervision of [Nicolas Courty](https://people.irisa.fr/Nicolas.Courty/) and [Rémi Gribonval](https://people.irisa.fr/Remi.Gribonval/).<br>

 Before joining UBS, I was a **postdoctoral researcher** at Inria Rennes - Bretagne atlantique and part of the [BECOSE](http://becose.univ-lorraine.fr/en/accueil/) project.